libhal/libhal.github.io/mkdocs/education/canbus.md

 !!! warning
     This document describes the CAN for libhal 5.0.0 which is not available yet.

 Welcome to the libhal controller area network (CAN) tutorial.
-CAN BUS is used as a reliable broadcast communication
+CAN BUS is used as a reliable broadcast communication.

- are used to sample analog voltage signals and convert them into a number that can be used by controllers to sense the world .

 ## Learning about CAN BUS

 To learn more about CAN BUS we recommend these online resources:

 - [🎥 CAN Bus: Serial Communication - How It Works?](https://www.youtube.com/watch?v=JZSCzRT9TTo)
   11m 24s video going over the basics of CAN BUS.
 It does not go over message ID arbitration which is quite important to understand with CAN BUS, but not necessary to use CAN APIs.
 - [📄 Introduction to the Controller Area Network (CAN) by Texas Instruments](https://www.ti.com/lit/an/sloa101b/sloa101b.pdf):
   A fully featured document going over most of the important aspects of CAN bus.
 You'll learn everything you need to know about CAN with this document.